• Skip to primary navigation

 So whatever suits!

-If you’re frying them in the pan then fry them with some olive oil – and baste them with a bit of vegan BBQ sauce – and they come out wonderfully.
+If you’re frying them in the pan then fry them in olive oil – and baste them with a bit of vegan BBQ sauce – and they come out wonderfully.

 If you’re grilling them on the barbecue then make sure your grill is oiled a little.
 This ensures that the grill doesn’t stick to your burgers.